 Where to stay:

 We stayed in the Ramses Hilton, located on the Nile near the Egyptian Museum and Tahrir Square.
 It was modern, clean, the staff were super friendly and helpful, and had a rooftop bar and restaurant that offered amazing views of Cairo.
 But Cairo is, of course, a massive city with plenty of hotel options for any budget range.
-I’d recommend staying on the west side of the city, closer to the tourist sites, as traffic is horrendous.
+I’d recommend staying on the west side of the city or in a hotel near the pyramids, closer to the tourist sites, as traffic is horrendous.